Daylen Everette

-Daylen Kade Everette (born May 6, 2004) is an American college football cornerback for the Georgia Bulldogs of the Southeastern Conference (SEC).
+Daylen Kade Everette (born May 6, 2004) is an American professional football cornerback for the Pittsburgh Steelers of the National Football League (NFL).
+He played college football for the Georgia Bulldogs and was selected by the Steelers in the third round of the 2026 NFL draft.

 Early life

-Everette originally attended Norview High School in Norfolk, Virginia before transferring to IMG Academy in Bradenton, Florida.
+Everette originally attended Norview High School in Norfolk, Virginia, before transferring to IMG Academy in Bradenton, Florida.
 He was selected to play in the 2022 Under Armour All-American Game.
 A five-star recruit, Everette originally committed to play college football at Clemson University before flipping to the University of Georgia.

 College career

 As a true freshman at Georgia in 2022, Everette played in 14 games and had 13 tackles.
 As a sophomore in 2023, he became a starter.
 He had one interception and five passes defended in the 2023 season.